AaronJY/GServer/README.md

 # GServer

-**Note:** still writing README...
+**Note:** This README is a work in progress 🛠️

-A rudimentary UDP game server mimicking the architecture of Graal Online's GServer from the 90s-00s.
+A rudimentary TCP/UDP game server mimicking the architecture of Graal Online's GServer from the 90s-00s.

 ## Networking

-UDP packets are sent between the client and server to enable communication.
-UDP requests can be thought of like 'messages', where each message has an ID that denotes the type of message (e.g. AUTH, LIST_SERVERS), followed by the message's data.
+Packets are sent between the client and server to enable communication.
+Specific packets can carry data specific purposes, referred to as messages.
+A message has an ID that defines its type/purpose, as well as data related to its purpose.

 The first byte of a message is used to denote its type, but no standard format is shared between messages for the data belonging to each message.

-For example: when authenticating, the following format is used:
+For example: when authenticating, the following message is used:

 - Message ID (1 byte)
 - Username length (1 byte)